 If you are familiar with medical terminology, then you’ve likely heard of “venipuncture.”
 It plays a key role in the world of phlebotomy.
-Let’s take a closer look at what venipuncture truly means, the basic steps in the venipuncture process, common venipuncture equipment, and the various withdrawal sites.
+Let’s take a closer look at what do venipuncture mean, the basic steps in the venipuncture process, common venipuncture equipment, and the various withdrawal sites.

 It is the collection of blood from veins.
 It is most often performed for the purpose of laboratory testing.
 It is done with a needle, and typically performed by a phlebotomist.
 Venipuncture may also be performed in order to remove extra red blood cells from the blood, to treat various blood disorders.